johnbillion/extended-cpts/README.md

 require_once 'extended-cpts/extended-cpts.php';
 ```

+Note that *Extended Taxonomies* is part of this library since version 4.0, so there's no need to include the separate *Extended Taxonomies* library.

 ## Usage ##

 Need a simple post type with no frills?
 You can register a post type with a single parameter: